Agoric/documentation/main/ertp/api/brand.md

 # Brand
 The `brand` identifies the kind of assets.
-A particular `brand` has one-to-one relationships within a contract `instance` with an `issuer` and a `mint`, and one-to-many relationships with `amountMaths`, `purses` and `payments`.
+A particular `brand` has one-to-one relationships with an `issuer` and a `mint`, and one-to-many relationships with `amountMaths`, `purses` and `payments`.

 Meaning for, say, the Quatloos `brand`:
 - There is only one Quatloos `issuer`.
 - There is only one Quatloos `mint`.